Blockmodo/coin_registry/README.md

 > root → description

 Hash of description types.
-The key in this block will be the language code and the value will be a string.
+The key in this block will be the language code, and the value will be a string.

 > root → quote